Howard Park is a must-see destination in Margaret River, as one of the foremost architectural buildings in the region.

 For those after a more personal wine tasting, a dedicated member from our cellar door team will guide you through a line-up of rare & exclusive wines in an informative setting.

-Icon Wines Tasting Flight – Four wines, $25 per person
+Icon Wines Tasting Flight – Five wines, $25 per person

 The very best of resources, critical site selection and meticulous viticultural care has gone into each Icon wine; the Abercrombie Cabernet Sauvignon, the Allingham Chardonnay and the A.S.W.
 Cabernet Sauvignon Shiraz.